kalaspuff/tomodachi/README.rst

 Available built-ins used as endpoints 🚀
 ----------------------------------------
-There are several built-in ways to invoke your microservice methods in which the most common ones are either directly via HTTP or via event based messaging (for example AMQP or AWS SNS+SQS).
+As shown, there's different ways to trigger your microservice function in which the most common ones are either directly via HTTP or via event based messaging (for example AMQP or AWS SNS+SQS).
 Here's a list of the currently available built-ins you may use to decorate your service functions.
-Here's a short run-down of the available decorators.

 HTTP endpoints:
 ^^^^^^^^^^^^^^^